 Place of birth: Bryansk

-One of the best Russian Chess players in the history of Chess, Ian Nepomniachtchi was born in Braysnk- Russia on 14th July 1990.
 The Super Grandmaster started playing Chess when aged four as he received guidance from his grandfather.
-And later couched by the Russian Grandmaster Sergey Yanovsky.
-He has been given tittle such as the grandmaster which he received in 2007.his ratings in chess are remarkable and the highest being 2792.
+Later Ian was coached by the Russian Grandmaster Sergey Yanovsky.
+He has been given tittle such as the grandmaster which he received in 2007.
+Ian’s ratings in chess are remarkable and the highest being 2792.

 Ian performed from junior chess levels to world levels. and also has achieved a lot of awards as far as receiving gold awards.
 In 2016 he was ranked the 4th best player in chess.
 He became International Master (IM) when he was 13 years old.